su92-bsdsm-f24-048-oss/NeuroLearn-AI/docs/tech-stack.md

-# Tech Stack
+## Tech Stack

-Frontend: React
+Frontend: HTML, CSS, JavaScript (or React if you are using it in your project)
-Backend: Node.js (Express)
+Backend: Flask (Python)
-Database: MongoDB
+Database: ChromaDB (Vector Database for RAG)
-ML: Python (basic recommendation system)
+ML / AI: Python (SentenceTransformers + RAG-based recommendation system + NLP)